cpldcpu/tinytapeout_mcpu5/README.md

 - Only eight digital inputs and eight digital outputs are allowed.
 - I/O will be provided via the scanchain (a long shift register) and is hence rather slow.

 Designing a CPU around these constraints offers a nice challenge.
-Challenge taken!
+Challenge accepted!
 # Content of repository

   - [src/](src/) contains the original submission to TinyTapeout